wrkzcoin/wrkzcoin/DRAFT_MASTERNODE.md

 **Q: What if no masternode is eligible for a reward at a given block?**

-If no active masternode meets both the health threshold (≥ 95% heartbeat health) and the attestation threshold (≥ 80% attestation health with ≥ 24 samples), the full block reward goes to the PoW miner.
+If fewer than `MASTERNODE_MIN_ELIGIBLE_FOR_REWARD_SPLIT` (20) active masternodes meet the health threshold (≥ 95% heartbeat health; plus the attestation threshold if that requirement is enabled), the full block reward goes to the PoW miner.
 No reward is held in reserve or rolled over.

 ---